History of the bifacial or two-surface solar cell – Image: Xpert.Digital / Sunward Art|Shutterstock.com

-A silicon solar cell was first patented by Russell Ohl in 1946 while working at Bell Labs and publicly demonstrated by Fuller, Chapin, and Pearson at the same research facility in 1954; However, these initial proposals involved monofacial cells, the back of which was not intended to be active.
+A silicon solar cell was first patented in 1946 by Russell Ohl while working at Bell Labs, and publicly demonstrated in 1954 by Fuller, Chapin and Pearson at the same research institution; however, these early proposals were monofacial cells, the back of which was not intended to be active.

-The first theoretically proposed bifacial solar cell can be found in a Japanese patent with a priority date of October 4, 1960 by Hiroshi Mori, who worked for the company Hayakawa Denki Kogyo Kabushiki Kaisha (Hayakawa Electric Industry Co.
-Ltd.), which later developed into today's Sharp Corporation .
-The proposed cell was a PNP dual cell structure with contact electrodes on two opposite edges.
+The first theoretically proposed bifacial solar cell can be found in a Japanese patent dated October 4, 1960, by Hiroshi Mori, who worked for Hayakawa Denki Kogyo Kabushiki Kaisha (Hayakawa Electric Industry Co.
+Ltd.), which later became the Sharp Corporation.
+The proposed cell was a pnp bifacial structure with contact electrodes on two opposite edges.

-However, the first demonstrations of bifacial solar cells and panels were carried out as part of the Soviet space program in the military LEO space stations Salyut 3 (1974) and Salyut 5 (1976).
-These bifacial solar cells were developed by Bordina et al. developed and manufactured at VNIIT (All Union Scientific Research Institute of Energy Sources) in Moscow, which became the Russian solar cell manufacturer KVANT in 1975.
-In 1974, this team filed a US patent proposing the cells in the form of mini-parallel pipes with a maximum size of 1 mm x 1 mm x 1 mm, connected in series to provide 100 cells/cm2 .
-As with today's BSCs, they proposed the use of isotypic compounds pp+ near one of the light-receiving surfaces.
-In Salyut 3, small experimental panels with a total cell area of 24 cm2 showed an increase in energy production per satellite revolution due to Earth's albedo by up to 34% compared to the monofacial panels of the time.
-During the flight of the Salyut 5 space station, a gain of 17-45% was observed using bifacial panels (0.48 m2 - 40 W).
+The first demonstrations of bifacial solar cells and panels, however, were carried out as part of the Soviet space program on the military LEO space stations Salyut 3 (1974) and Salyut 5 (1976).
+These bifacial solar cells were developed and manufactured by Bordina et al. at the VNIIT (All Union Scientific Research Institute of Energy Sources) in Moscow, which became the Russian solar cell manufacturer KVANT in 1975.
+In 1974, this team filed a US patent proposing the cells in the form of mini-parallel pipedes with a maximum size of 1 mm x 1 mm x 1 mm, connected in series to achieve a density of 100 cells/cm².
+As with today's BSCs, they proposed the use of isotypic pp+ compounds near one of the light-receiving surfaces.
+In Salyut 3, small experimental panels with a total cell area of 24 cm² showed an increase in energy production per satellite orbit of up to 34% compared to the monofacial panels used at the time, due to the Earth's albedo.
+During the Salyut 5 space station flight, a gain of 17–45% was observed through the use of bifacial panels (0.48 m² – 40 W).

-In parallel with this Russian research, on the other side of the Iron Curtain, the semiconductor laboratory of the School of Telecommunication Engineering of the Technical University of Madrid, led by Professor Antonio Luque, is independently carrying out a comprehensive research program to develop industrially applicable bifacial solar cells.
-While Mori's patent and the VNIIT-KVANT prototypes in the spacecraft were based on tiny cells with no metal grid on the surface and were therefore intricately connected, more in the style of the microelectronic devices then in their early stages, Luque will have two Spanish patents in in 1976 and 1977 and one in the United States in 1977, which were precursors to modern bifacial cells.
-Luque's patents were the first to propose BSCs with one cell per silicon wafer, as was the case with monofacial cells then and still is today, with metal grids on both surfaces.
-They considered both the npp+ structure and the pnp structures.
+Parallel to this Russian research, on the other side of the Iron Curtain, the semiconductor laboratory of the School of Telecommunication Engineering at the Technical University of Madrid, under the direction of Professor Antonio Luque, was independently conducting a comprehensive research program to develop industrially applicable bifacial solar cells.
+While Mori's patent and the VNIIT-KVANT spacecraft prototypes were based on tiny cells without a metal grid on their surface and were therefore complexly interconnected, more in the style of the microelectronic devices then in their infancy, Luque would file two Spanish patents in 1976 and 1977 and one in the United States in 1977, which were precursors to modern bifacial cells.
+Luque's patents were the first to propose BSCs with one cell per silicon wafer, as was the case with monofacial cells at the time and still is today, with metal grids on both surfaces.
+They considered both npp+ and pnp structures.

-The development of BSCs in the semiconductor laboratory was approached in a three-fold approach, resulting in three doctoral theses, authored by Andrés Cuevas (1980), Javier Eguren (1981) and Jesús Sangrador (1982), the first two supervised by Luque and the third by Dr. Gabriel Sala from the same group.
-Cuevas' doctoral work consisted of the construction of Luque's first patent in 1976, which was called a "transcell" due to its transistor-like npn structure.
-In his dissertation, Eguren addressed the demonstration of Luque's second patent from 1977 with an npp+ doping profile in which the pp+ isotopic junction lies adjacent to the back of the cell, creating what is commonly referred to in solar cell technology as " back surface field (BSF).
+The development of BSCs in the semiconductor laboratory was approached in a three-pronged manner, resulting in three doctoral dissertations by Andrés Cuevas (1980), Javier Eguren (1981), and Jesús Sangrador (1982).
+The first two were supervised by Luque, and the third by Dr. Gabriel Sala from the same group.
+Cuevas's dissertation involved the construction of Luque's first patent from 1976, which, due to its transistor-like npn structure, was called the "transcell."
+Eguren's dissertation focused on demonstrating Luque's second patent from 1977, featuring an npp+ doping profile where the pp+ isotope junction is located adjacent to the back surface of the cell, creating what is commonly referred to as the "back surface field" (BSF) in solar cell technology.
 This work led to several publications and additional patents.
-In particular, the beneficial effect of reducing p-doping in the base, where the reduction in voltage in the emitter junction (front pn junction) was compensated by a voltage increase in the rear isotypic junction, while at the same time allowing a higher diffusion length of minority carriers, which increases the power output with bifacial lighting.
-Sangrador's dissertation and third path of development at the Technical University of Madrid proposed the so-called vertical edge-lit multiple junction solar cell, in which p+nn+ are stacked and connected in series and illuminated from their edges, which are high-voltage cells that do not require a surface metal grid require electricity generation.
+In particular, the beneficial effect of reducing the p-doping in the base was significant, as the reduction in voltage at the emitter junction (front pn junction) was compensated by a voltage increase at the rear isotypic junction, while simultaneously allowing for a greater diffusion length of minority carriers, which increases current output under bifacial illumination.
+In Sangrador's dissertation and third development approach at the Technical University of Madrid, the so-called vertical, edge-illuminated multi-junction solar cell was proposed, in which p+nn+ cells are stacked and connected in series and illuminated from their edges.
+These are high-voltage cells that do not require a surface metal grid for current generation.

-Additional power generation gains: Compared to P solar cells, N solar cells tend to significantly increase efficiency.
-Bifacial solar cells will have a broader application perspective due to the bifacial generation capacity and higher system efficiency, and are particularly suitable for snowier areas and distributed generation systems such as roofs, fences and sound barriers.
+Additional power generation gains: Compared to P-type solar cells, N-type solar cells tend to significantly increase efficiency.
+Bifacial solar cells, with their bifacial generation capacity and higher system efficiency, will have a broader application perspective and are particularly suitable for areas with heavy snowfall and distributed generation systems such as roofs, fences, and noise barriers.

-The cell backside efficiency can reach more than 19%, and the incident backlights can be used to improve the generation capacity of the system, with the unit area capacity increase up to 10%~30%.
+The efficiency of the cell's rear side can reach more than 19%, and the incident backbeams can be used to improve the system's generating capacity, with the capacity increase per unit area being up to 10% ~ 30%.

-With the glass module with bifacial cell technology, the light is captured on both the front and back of the module.
-Increasing the use of light increases the efficiency of the module.
-Up to 360 Wp total power can be achieved via the active rear of the module (290 Wp only at the front / total 320 - 360 Wp).
+The glass module with bifacial cell technology captures light on both the front and back of the module.
+Increasing light capture improves the module's efficiency.
+Up to 360 Wp of total power can be achieved via the active back side of the module (290 Wp on the front only / 320–360 Wp total).

 The efficiency gain depends on the radiation situation (atmosphere and background).